-Delivery Method: Residential Prerequisites: ECG 100, ECG 100L
+Delivery Method: Residential

+Prerequisites: ECG 100, ECG 100L

+Polivery Method: Blanded or Peride

 This lab is associated with the ECG110 course.
 Students will have the ability to practice scanning procedures as well as learn protocols and ultrasound techniques.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.